imranh2/imranh2.github.io/_posts/2020-05-21-kubespray-ingress-loadbalancer.md

 ---
 layout: post
-title: "Adventures with On-prem Kubernetes (Kubespray) with Ingress (NGINX Ingress) and a Load Balancer (MetalLB)"
+title: "Adventures with On-prem Kubernetes (Kubespray) with Ingress (ingress-nginx) and a Load Balancer (MetalLB)"
 date: 2020-05-21 14:45
 ---

 Setting up a on-prem Kubernetes cluster with all the bells and whistles

+**Update 29/03/2022:** I'd mistakenly called `"ingress-nginx"` `"NGINX Ingress"`, the 2 are different products not to be confused.

+`ingress-nginx` is made by Google and is FOSS while `NGINX Ingress` is made by F5 and is commercial.

 **Update 11/07/2020:** Include information about MetalLB changes